 At Tiber Solutions, we are embracing the technology with open arms.
 Some of our developers use it to debug misbehaving code or even produce original code faster.
-Others are helping our customers leverage the technology improve existing products or create new ones.
+Others are building generative AI products with our customers.

 Textual data, on the other hand, is a bit trickier to house and manipulate.
 Spreadsheets are far less suitable.
 In order to “read” textual data, machines need the textual data converted to numbers.
 Large language models do this by converting words into vector embeddings, long sequences of numbers that uniquely represent words.
 For humans, however, the numerical representation of a word is completely unreadable.
 OpenAI’s GPT series of models translate prompts to numbers, complete the prompt in numerical form, and translate the completion back into human readable form.
 At its core, this is not a new technique, but OpenAI has managed to throw more data and more computing power than ever to construct the most powerful models to date.